How to Survive Having an Internet-Famous Relative

 Right now he’s sort of pivoting in his brand toward being a body-positive advocate.
 Because when he was doing these re-creations he’d get a lot of shitty comments, like a lot of body-shaming about his hair and weight.
 When he went back on Instagram he decided he wanted to use his voice to speak out about this thing, especially how it affects men.

-For a long time, all the interview-press he did via email, I edited every single anything that he’s sent to a journalist or an editor.
-In a way I was sort of unpaid manager and public image consultant.
-It’s a lot of work.
-Recently I had to make the decision to sort of take a step back and take space from the whole thing because it became so complicated to manage my relationship with his parents and how much of a toll it was taking on them, and at some point I had to be like he’s a smart adult and he can handle his shit.
+For a long time, all the press he did via email, I edited every single thing that he sent to a journalist or an editor.
+In a way I was sort of his unpaid manager and public image consultant.
+It was a lot of work.
+Recently I had to make the decision to take a step back and take space from the whole thing because it became so complicated to manage my relationship with him and my parents, and at some point I had to be like: he’s a smart adult and he can handle his shit.

 The wife who demanded a soundproof basement.